At Brook Infant School and Nursery, we aim to make PSHCE at the very core of all we do and learn.

 Our curriculum for PSHCE is embedded into all that we do and develops children understanding, values and skills from Nursery through to Year Two.
 Our curriculum is part of all that the children do, as opposed to a stand-alone curriculum.
 It is vital that the children develop and grow with a strong sense of who they are, their values and responsibilities and a realisation that these skills are part of everything they do and learn.
 This includes our British Values.

-Brook Infant School and Nursery is a Rights Respecting School (RRS).
+We are a Rights Respecting School (RRS).
 RRS has become an integral part of the schools ethos with all staff and children working towards a shared vision.
 RRS and PSHCE work alongside each other and much of the planning, teaching and learning involves both RRS and PSHCE.

 We promote these values through our own school values, curriculum and enrichment activities.
 We want our children to become responsible, active citizens who participate in democracy and public life.
 We wish for them to respect diversity and display a commitment to working towards greater community cohesion.
 PSHCE is at the heart of our school, emphasises the difference between right and wrong, and highlights the need for respecting, and tolerating differences in a diverse and modern Britain.